 But there’s a new sustainable building material at the horizon that could build a bridge and actually foster biodiversity.

-Made of a mix of soil, cement, charcoal and organic luffa fibres (yes the same of bath sponges!), the Green Charcoal bio-bricks are very porous and the air they contain allows plants to develop into them!
+Made of a mix of soil, cement, charcoal and organic luffa fibres (yes the same of bath sponges!), the Green Charcoal bio-bricks (opened in a new window/tab) are very porous and the air they contain allows plants to develop into them!

 Essentially, these bricks can become the background of a naturally grown green wall and the presence of hollow pockets also makes them able to cool down interior spaces.
 In short, they help with indoor air quality while introducing a biophilic element!

 One of the top disadvantages of concrete is that is cracks.